 Several months after the release of the 2013 industry census, Governor McAuliffe signed Executive Order 31, identifying energy efficiency in state government as a priority for his administration and establishing a goal of reducing state government electricity consumption by 15% by the end of 2017.
-According to the 2016 Virginia Energy Plan update, Virginia has achieved 38% of this goal through Energy Performance Contracting (EPC), totaling $700 million in a portfolio representing state agencies, higher education, K-12 schools, regional jails, and local governments.
-The 200+ projects have resulted in the annual reduction of nearly 43 million kilowatt hours (KWh) of electricity and offsetting 31,219 metric tons of carbon dioxide (CO2) emissions.
+According to the 2018 Virginia Energy Plan update, Virginia has achieved 40.8% of this goal through energy performance contracting (EPC), totaling approximately $900 million in a portfolio representing state and local agencies.
+The 240+ projects have resulted in the calculated savings of 63.6 million kilowatt hours (kWh) of electricity.

 According to Trane, a leading energy performance contracting company in Virginia, they have been able to save their public-sector clients 20-40% on their energy bills through Energy Performance Contracts.
 These expenses are recovered through energy upgrades, at no additional cost to taxpayers, through work that pays for itself.
 Over the next 10-15 years, Trane estimates that there is more than $1B in untapped self-paying energy efficiency projects in public buildings still left to do in Virginia.